Last Updated on March 19, 2022 by Obaro Alidou K.

 They are all great to start a blog; but, each has its own specificity.

 Please, let me save you a lot of time and money.
 Make sure you…

 As a beginner, you need a blogging platform that’s easy to set up, easy to use and doesn’t call for any coding skills.

 I also recommend that you consider the future.

 A professional looking one, or a blog that looks like you were just joking (millions of others on the Internet)?
 Because as your readers’ base grows, you’ll absolutely need to change the look of your site to make it more appealing as it will represent your brand.

-You might also want more professional features to make your growing audience stick around.
+You might also want more professional features to help your growing audience stick around.
 On top of all, you’ll certainly want to make money from your blog.
 And even if you don’t, I think it is wise to make sure it won’t be a problem in case you change your mind in the future.

-That means not only your blogging platform should be easy to use and set up, it must also be flexible.
+That means not only should your blogging platform be easy to use and set up, it must also be flexible.

 The Right Blogging Platform for Starting A Money Making Blog

 Considering all the above factors, only one blogging platform could play the game perfectly, cost-effectively, and with no headache.
 And it is WordPress.
 The question now is…